ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

 running on the EV3 but compile with the power of a desktop processor.
 {: .lead .clearfix}

-We are totally new to Docker, so this tutorial is a work in progress.
-Please let us know if you have problems or find a better way of doing it!
-{: .lead .well}

 [Docker]: http://www.docker.com/

 {% include /style/icon.html type="warning" %}